Guide for Authors

 • Abstract and Keywords

-Organize manuscripts in the following order: Title Page, Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgements, References, Tables, and Figure legends.
-Note that when submitting your manuscript, the References must be placed at the end of your document file.
-Tables should be included as part of your manuscript file.
-Figures and regular Supplemental data should be included in separate files and not as part of the manuscript.
-These will be converted, along with the manuscript, into a single PDF on upload.TITLE PAGE
+The original research article including method article should be organized in the following order: Title page, Abstract, Introduction, Results, Discussion, Materials and methods, Acknowledgements, References, Tables, and Figure legends.
+Figures and regular Supplementary data should be uploaded as separate files and not as part of the manuscript.
+These files will be converted, along with the manuscript, into a single PDF on upload.TITLE PAGE

 Include the following information on this page:Title.
-The full manuscript title should be succinct (about 120 characters), informative and descriptive.
+The full manuscript title should be succinct, informative and descriptive.
 The title should include detail for indexing and should be comprehensible for a broad scientific audience.
-Authors should avoid using colons, questions, and nonstandard abbreviations in titles.
-The title must mention the subject organism (or general group in the case of comparative works).
-Latin names should be used for all organisms, while common names are allowed for the model systems (maize, rice, yeast).
+Authors should avoid using nonstandard abbreviations in titles.
+The title must mention the subject organism (or general group in the case of comparative work).
+Latin names should be used for all organisms, while common names are allowed for the model systems (rice, maize and yeast).

 Results.
 The Results and Discussion can be subdivided if subheadings give the manuscript more clarity.Discussion.
 The Discussion should focus on the interpretation rather than a repetition of the Results section.